Theobragstad/Hangman/README.md

 #### Hangman
-Small terminal-based hangman game that I challenged myself to make in approximately one hour
+Terminal-based hangman game that I challenged myself to make in approximately one hour

 Features:
 - Save scores and view previously saved scores